avolve-dao/avolve/docs/token-based-access.md

   if p_amount <= 0 then
     return json_build_object(
       'success', false,
-      'message', 'Amount must be greater than 0'
+      'message', 'Amount must be greater than zero'
     );
   end if;